CPM, CPC, CPA, WTF? Acronyms, am I right?

-I’ve said it before and I’ll say it again—the ad tech industry is infamous for its buzzwords, letters that actually mean words, words that don’t make sense, processes that are as complicated as they sound, and… you get the point.
+I’ve said it before and I’ll say it again—the ad tech industry is infamous for its buzzwords and acronyms like CPM, CPC, CPA, and so many more.
+Which are letters that actually mean words, words that don’t make sense, processes that are as complicated as they sound, and… you get the point.

 Enter: Your easy-to-understand guide to digital marketing metrics, setting campaign objectives, and establishing expectations.